UiPath/ProcessMining-devkit-connector/documentation/development/testing/testing.md

 Note that having tests that return either a warning or an error do not prevent generating the data.

 ## How to write tests

 Each tests is a separate SQL query.
 For a test, the following logic is used: a test succeeds if 0 records are returned and a test fails if at least 1 record is returned.

 Example: table T has column_A with values of either length 3 and 4.
-We expect that all lengths should be 3 for which we can write the following test:
+It is expected that all lengths should be 3 for which the following test can be written:

 `select column_A`